Shifts in fire strategy

 A hugely complicating factor for fire safety design, vs, say, integrated design for building a house, is that since it is harder to think clearly about nuances of context in the midst of a fire.
 There is a legitimate advantage to simplifying, to having a plan and sticking to it.

 As the debate over "Prepare, Stay and Defend" vs "Ready, Set, Go" rages in Southern California, I can see that if I were responsible for tens of millions of people's fire safety in Southern California, and I could only have one policy, I'd say: Get Out.
-This simple policy would save most people.
-Unfortunately, staking our lives on this simple policy could result in the deaths of my family and neighbors.
+This simple policy would save most people, possibly at the expense of the lives of those few people whose ability to evacuate is least certain.

 The more chance of having short warning time, and the more chance of being trapped, the more necessary it is to prepare for the scenario in which people can't get out, whether they want to or not.

 We personally live in a context where it is quite possible that we will only have seconds between when a fire starts and our home is engulfed in flames...flames that could quite likely be blocking our only exit route, a long, narrow drive up into the prevailing wind.

 For this reason, we should have a contingency plan for weathering a wildfire in place, regardless of official policy, or even if our first choice is ready set go...what if we can't?
 Thousands of our neighbors are in similar positions.
 This page contains research that should be of intense interest to people like us, in the wildland urban interface.

 There isn't much reliable information for people living on this edge.
 There is a statewide detailed building code for houses that take longer to catch fire.
 There are statewide, uniform requirements for wide, fire truck-friendly roads that may be useless for escape because of smoke limited visibility (and are nearly impossible to build in our mountainous terrain).